How to Choose the Right TESOL Program for You

 If you want to explore your options for faith-based TESOL programs in Canada, you will find a complete list of institutions with accredited programs on TESL Canada’s website.
 Just look down the list for the name of the faith-based institutions, then look across the list to see whether the program they offer is at Professional Standard One or Professional Standard Two.

 When you have found programs of interest, contact the program leader and ask for information about the program, such as a program handbook and ask if you might be able to speak with current students and alumni.

 Key Takeaway: Although all programs on the list are accredited, not all programs are made the same, and finding the best fit will take a bit of research.

-Briercrest College offers a Bachelor of Arts degree and a two-year After-Degrees in Applied Linguistics: TESOL which are both accredited by TESL Canada at Professional Standard Two.
-Briercrest students receive comprehensive in-class training and put their training to use through a variety of practicums and internships.
-At almost 400 hours of TESOL and TESOL-related instruction, Briercrest has one of the most comprehensive undergraduate TESOL degrees in North America and program alumni teach English here in Canada and all over the world.
+Briercrest College offers a Bachelor of Arts degree and a two-year After-Degrees in Applied Linguistics.
+Both degrees are TESOL accredited by TESL Canada at Professional Standard Two.
+Briercrest students receive comprehensive in-class training and put their training to use through various practicums and internships.
+At almost 400 hours of TESOL and TESOL-related instruction, Briercrest has one of the most comprehensive undergraduate TESOL degrees in North America and program alumni teach English here in Canada and worldwide.

 A recent addition to the program is a 4+1 program that offers the most cost-effective and most extensive route to a bachelor's and master's TESOL qualification in North America.
 In partnership with Biola University in California, graduates can take a one-year pathway to complete their master's degree in TESOL.

 Briercrest is now the only higher education institution in Saskatchewan to offer undergraduate-level TESOL training.